Morris Marina: Running gear

+Markets

 North America

 The Marina was available in the United States as the Austin Marina from 1973 to 1975 in two and four-door forms.
 It was marketed as an Austin, because Morris was a virtually unknown brand in the US, and to capitalise on the success of the Austin-Healey marque.
 The 1973 model still had the normal small bumpers, but the 1974/5 models had large bumpers to comply with new US regulations.
 It was only produced with the 1.8-litre engine, and was soon strangled by the emissions equipment that U.S. law required — an air pump and exhaust air injection.
 The US government soon accused BL of dumping cars in the US, which, combined with tales of poor quality, made it a poor seller, and they were not exported to the US after 1975.

-The Marina was also marketed in Canada as the Austin Marina, in two-door coupé and four-door saloon forms, from 1972 to 1978, using only the 1.8-litre engine, fitted with US-style heavier bumpers and emissions equipment.
+The Marina was also marketed in Canada as the Austin Marina, in two-door coupé (coupe) and four-door saloon (sedan) forms, from 1972 to 1978, using only the 1.8-litre engine, fitted with US-style heavier bumpers and emissions equipment.
 Sales ceased when the 1.8 was replaced by a 1.7-litre engine, which was not emissions-certified in Canada.
 While its simple rear-wheel-drive layout and mechanicals appealed to many Canadian drivers, the Marina's body was prone to extremely fast rust-out on the salted winter roads of eastern Canada, which limited sales in later years.

 Denmark

-In Denmark, the Morris 1100 & Morris 1300 models were marketed under the Morris Marina name from 1962 to 1972.
+In Denmark, the Morris 1100 and 1300 models had been marketed under the Morris Marina name from 1962 to 1972.